On Ken Thompson's "Reflections on Trusting Trust"

 }

-Since the C compiler compiles itself, any future (perfectly exploit-free) version of the C compiler that is compiled by our poisoned binary will include the backdoor due to procedure (2).
+In other words, since the C compiler compiles itself, any future (perfectly exploit-free) version of the C compiler that is compiled by our poisoned binary will include the backdoor due to procedure (2).
 And, if the Unix kernel is compiled by our poisoned binary, it will include the login backdoor, as desired.

-Thompson’s solution is initially quite worrying: if you can’t trust the C compiler, and you can’t trust the compiler binary, what do you do?
+Thompson’s exploit is initially quite worrying: if you can’t trust the C compiler, and you can’t trust the compiler binary, what do you do?
 You can re-build the compiler binary, but you can’t trust the binary you used to re-build… and so on, in an indefinite loop of recursive paranoia.

 In demonstrating the possibility of this attack, I picked on the C compiler.
 I could have picked on any program-handling program such as an assembler, a loader, or even hardware microcode.
 As the level of program gets lower, these bugs will be harder and harder to detect.
 A well-installed microcode bug will be almost impossible to detect.